ThomasB3143/Telly/README.md

 ## Setting up your first launcher

-1. Create a "teevee" config directory
+1. Initialise your teevee config directory with "teevee init"
-2. Create a subdirectory named as your launcher title
+2. Initialise your launcher directory with "teevee init <launcher_name>"
-3. Create a launcher.conf (see [this example](https://github.com/ThomasB3143/teevee/blob/main/examples/launchers/mylauncher/launcher.conf))
-4. Create an "options/" subdirectory
-5. Insert a script per option (note that scripts are read in alphabetical order)
+3. Insert a script per option in .config/teevee/<launcher_name>/options/ (note that scripts are read in alphabetical order)
+4. Customise your launcher.conf
-6. Bind a key to "teevee run <launcher-title>
+5. Bind a key to "teevee run <launcher-name>

 Now you can repeat steps 2-6 for as many launchers as you'd like!

+## Additional operations

+- teevee list: lists all launcher directories found in .config/teevee

 ## Launcher ideas